 How We Approach Minimally Invasive Vein Treatment

 Vein treatments have evolved a great deal in the last 20 years.
-What was once a difficult procedure with some serious down-time — that also came with a relatively high risk of significant complications — is now a procedure with low risk of complications, and has patients back on their feet in no time.
+What was once a difficult procedure with some serious down-time — that also came with a relatively high risk of significant complications — is now a procedure with a low risk of complications, and has patients back on their feet in no time.

 The ways that varicose veins and other vein issues were treated 20 years ago could certainly be considered invasive.
-Vein treatment back then required a surgery called ‘stripping’ that required cutting into a patient to rid of the damaged veins, which left him or her with a great deal of swelling, bruising, and pain post-surgery.
+Vein treatment back then required a surgery called ‘stripping’ that required cutting into a patient to rid of the damaged veins, which left him or her with a great deal of swelling, bruising and pain post-surgery.
 On top of that, the recovery time meant you were down and out for quite some time.